Connect with others who understand.

 Treating Cluster Headaches

-Cluster headaches may be treated with medications both during a headache and to prevent future headaches.
-During a cluster headache, your health care provider might give you high-dose oxygen therapy or an injection of sumatriptan to help relieve pain.
+You can treat cluster headaches with medications, both when you’re experiencing a headache and to prevent more from occurring in the future.
+During a cluster headache, your health care provider might give you high-dose oxygen therapy or triptans via injection or nasal spray to help relieve pain.
 Your health care provider might also prescribe medications like prednisone, verapamil, and anti-seizure medications to help prevent future cluster headaches.

 Treating migraine and other types of headaches may require a mix of lifestyle adjustments, medication, and prevention techniques.
-Work with your health care provider to find the best treatment plan for your specific symptoms.
+Work with your health care provider for specific medical advice and to find the best treatment plan for your specific symptoms.

 Find Your Support System